cherise-tan/travel-planner-auth/README.md

 * DONE: "Activities" section (separate table in database) - due to one-to-many relationship
 * DONE: API search to find an image of the city, if the user doesn't provide one themselves
 * DONE: Authentication - users can register an account and log in
-* Authorisation - individuals can only see their own trips
+* DONE: Authorisation - individuals can only see their own trips
-* Update Instructions
+* Authorisation - individuals can only make changes to their own destinations/activities/accommodation
+* Redirect to the user's dashboard if a logged-in user visits the home route
 * Display content in different layouts, depending on whether or not the user is logged in
+* Update and test instructions

 ## Learning
 * Configuring PostgreSQL so I could use Knex to migrate/seed and perform CRUD actions on my local database